Surrendering Your Pets

 Surrendering Your Pet To Angels On Wheels Animal Rescue

 Angels on Wheels Animal Rescue has the right to accept or deny any cat, kitten, dog or puppy, based on this rescue’s criteria for admittance.
 Dog must be social with people and other dogs, and must be able to be handled safely by our organization to be placed through our adoption program.
 We will evaluate the dog to be sure the dog is good with people and other dogs prior to accepting the dog.
 We can’t accept dogs with a bite history, aggressive history, or who are not good with other dogs or people.
 We can’t accept felines who are not using the kitty box or feral.
-Since we are a foster based rescue, we likely won’t have room right away, and will need to put you on a wait list.

 We understand that sometimes circumstances may arise that require individuals to relinquish their companion animals.
 Before you decide to relinquish your pet, please look into other options first such as finding your animal a new home through family, friends and co-workers etc. Angels On Wheels sometimes has a food bank from donated food so if the reason you are giving up your pet is because of financial reasons, please let us know and we may be able to help with that.
 If you’re having behavioral issues, you should contact an animal behaviorist or professional trainer first.
 Many times, behavioral problems can be resolved with the help of a professional.
 Angels on Wheels Animal Rescue is not equipped to handle behavioral issues such as aggression, fear, anxiety, biting, marking, and thus will not accept any of those temperaments.
 Acceptance of your animals into our program will be depend upon the animals overall health and behavioral assessment.
 If your cat is urinating outside of the box, we will not be able to take him/her into our program.
 Please know that it is very difficult on your pet, especially the seniors, to be uprooted.
 You are the only family they know, they will become confused and depressed.
 Please, please, think about this very carefully before you decide to give up your pet.